stakater/kubestackplus-docs/content/about/cloud-providers/binero.md

-# Binero

-A OpenStack account is needed to create and manage cluster on Binero OpenStack.
+A OpenStack account is needed to run SAAP on [Binero](https://binero.com/en/).
 The following criteria must be met:

 - An account on Binero.
 - A Stakater user (ask Stakater team for the email to use for this user) with admin privileges.